 9. Helps with Indigestion

 Calcium is used in over-the-counter antacid tablets that help digestion by reducing heartburn and symptoms of an upset stomach.
-(34) But antacids often just reduce your stomach acid which is the opposite of what you need.
-In fact, in nearly 80% of acid reflux cases, low stomach acid is the case.
-The reflux is actually cause by food that has been sitting in the stomach without enough stomach acid, so it ferments creating gas and pressure that reopens the LEM muscle that is the valve between your esophagus and the stomach.
+(18) But antacids often just reduce your stomach acid, which is the opposite of what you need.
+In fact, in nearly 80 percent of acid reflux cases, low stomach acid is the case.
+The reflux is actually cause by food that has been sitting in the stomach without enough stomach acid, so it ferments, creating gas and pressure that reopens the LEM muscle that is the valve between your esophagus and the stomach.
 This allows acid to travel up and causes the burning or pressure in your chest.